agurvich/FIRE_studio/README.md

 * `frame_width` - half-width of frame in code units
 * `frame_depth` - half-depth of frame in code units
 * `datadir` - place to output images/projections to
+* `edgeon` - plot 90 degree rotation underneath
 * `theta/phi/psi` - euler angles to transform your view by
 * `pixels` - resolution of image (pixels x pixels)
 * `min/max_den/temp` - colorbar limits for density/temperature
+* `multiproc` - uses that many multiprocessing threads
+* `extract_galaxy` - flag to use abg_python.cosmoExtractor to extract main halo
+* `ahf_path` - path relative to snapdir where the halo files are stored, defaults to "../ahf/halo"

 ## Running from within a python script